A CLOSER LOOK AT

 One of the major themes that mark each year’s SFJAZZ Summer Sessions is the multi-week curated series of performances called “Great Americas Songbook.”
-A riff on “Great American Songbook,” the oft-used description of the canon of American popular songs originating the early 20th century, “Great Americas Songbook” takes the concept of the American song tradition and applies it to the entirety of the geographical region called “the Americas,” encompassing North, Central, and South America as well as their associated islands and territories.
-Past years have focused on specific countries including Mexico, Cuba, Brazil, and the U.S., and this year features a week of music spanning American popular song from the rural South to New York City, and a week-long tour of the Caribbean Basin with artists hailing from Mexico, Cuba, the Dominican Republic, and Columbia, in addition to music from Brazil and Argentina.
+A riff on “Great American Songbook,” the oft-used description of the canon of American popular songs originating the early 20th century that have become intrinsic parts of the cultural fabric, “Great Americas Songbook” takes the concept of the American song tradition and applies it to the entirety of the geographical region called “the Americas,” encompassing North, Central, and South America as well as their associated islands and territories.

 Past years featured individual weeks focused on theme, but for 2019, the entirety of Summer Sessions is subtitled “Great Americas Songbook,” with all six weeks devoted to music that exemplifies musical traditions from around the Americas, and most excitingly, blends those traditions into intriguing new expressions.

 The first week is a perfect example of the influence of American music on the rest of the world, and how it returns in unexpected new forms.
 The 2015 Latin GRAMMY-winner for Best New Artist, Monsieur Periné, integrates the French gypsy jazz tradition – itself inspired by the American jazz giants Duke Ellington and Louis Armstrong – with the rhythms of their native Columbia.